RJH Biosciences Inc.

 • Lipidic moieties that enhance interactions with cell memblane and internalization.

-• pH buffering capacitythat facilitate escape of cargo from endosomes.
+• pH buffering capacity that facilitate escape of cargo from endosomes.

 • Tailored formulations to free nucleic acids once internalized in cytoplasm.